PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Online Learning

 where $\mu_{\max} = \max \mu_k$. \end{theorem}

-\begin{remark} The proof of \Thmref{thrm:regret} is detailed in \Appref{sect:proof-regret}.
-The theorem establishes that our algorithm converges to the most efficient PNE in the long term.
+\begin{remark} The theorem establishes that our algorithm converges to the most efficient PNE in the long term.
 It further characterizes the regret for each player as $O(\log^{1+\eta} T)$ for any $\eta > 0$, under sufficient conditions.
 This aligns with existing results in \citep{bistritz2021game}.
-Additionally, as $\eta \to 0$, our bounds reduce to $O(\log T)$, consistent with standard regret bounds in the multi-armed bandit literature \citep{boursier2022survey,slivkins2019introduction}. \end{remark}
+Additionally, as $\eta \to 0$, our bounds reduce to $O(\log T)$, consistent with standard regret bounds in the multi-armed bandit literature \citep{boursier2022survey,slivkins2019introduction}.

+In addition, we emphasize that the minimum value of $T$ required to guarantee the bounds in \cref{thrm:regret} implicitly depends on all game parameters and hyperparameters, as is also the case in~\citep{bistritz2021game}.
+Notably, the inequalities in \cref{thrm:regret} do not imply that smaller values of $c_1$, $c_2$, or $c_3$ necessarily lead to better performance.
+This dependence motivates our empirical tuning of these parameters in the experiments (\cref{sect:experiments}). \end{remark}